 Many people file for a Business License Name, under a Generic Name or Their Legal Name, and Sole Proprietorships exist under your Legal Name.
 This gives you an option to be more creative and adopt a new brand easily.

+There’s So Much Flexibility Here; Which Is A Major Pro In Opting To Use A DBA!

 An Added Layer Of Privacy